 OutdoorGearLab Editors' Hands-on Review

-This headlamp has a near perfect trail finding beam.
+This headlamp has a near perfect trail finding beam and scored a 10 of 10.
 The light is even over distance and powerful.
 In the beam comparison photo with the Coast HL7 below, you can see the difference between a beam that just goes far (Coast), and a beam that evenly and fully lights over the same distance (NAO).

 Another 10 score here.
 Below the NAO casts an even beam across the target where another 10-scorer for trail finding, the Fenix HP11 concentrates too much light in the middle.